 Jail and Prison Communication Will Become More Affordable for DC Residents Following Federal Rule Changes

-Nearly 1.5 million people who are incarcerated at jails and prisons across the US, due to recent rule changes approved by the Federal Communications Commission (FCC).[1]
+Nearly 1.5 million people who are incarcerated and their loved ones are expected to save $500 million each year in lower phone and video costs at jails and prisons across the US, due to recent rule changes approved by the Federal Communications Commission (FCC).[1]
 The FCC will cut phone rates by more than half in many US jails and prisons starting in 2025, freeing up a portion of the extremely limited resources that people in the system have for buying necessities, like soap and toothpaste.
 DC should go a step further and eliminate fees for phone and video use in local jails in order to reduce the harm of extractive costs in the criminal legal system that primarily impacts Black people and those with low incomes.

 Lower call fees in jails and prisons will allow for more frequent communication among people incarcerated and their support systems.
-The new FCC rule caps phone rates between $.06 and $.12 per-minute, depending on the type and size of the facility Phone rates for a 15-minute call will reduce by $1.20 in prisons.
+The new FCC rule caps phone rates between $.06 and $.12 per-minute, depending on the type and size of the facility (Table 1).
+Phone rates for a 15-minute call will reduce by $1.20 in prisons.
 For jails, the FCC’s changes introduce more variance into the phone rates based on population size, with the rate cap now increasing as the size of the facility decreases.
-People incarcerated in jails will save up to $1.35 to $2.10 per 15-minute call under the new rules—roughly The FCC also initiated temporary rate caps on video calls and plans to approve permanent caps down the road.
+People incarcerated in jails will save up to $1.35 to $2.10 per 15-minute call under the new rules—roughly the cost of one bar of soap or toothpaste from the commissary in DC jails.
+The FCC also initiated temporary rate caps on video calls and plans to approve permanent caps down the road.

 Table 1